Theme-based shared flat (kot-à-projet)

-A theme-based shared flat (called kot-à-projet or KàP in French) is a unique concept created by the University of Louvain (UCLouvain) which consists in between six and twelve students sharing a "kot" (student accommodation) and working together on a project.
-The project lasts for one (academic) year and can embrace cultural, social or humanitarian activities.
+A theme-based shared flat (called kot-à-projet or KàP in French) is a concept created by the University of Louvain (UCLouvain) which consists of between six and twelve students sharing a "kot" (student accommodation) and working together on a project.
+The project lasts for one academic year and can embrace cultural, social or humanitarian activities.
 There is a total of about 130 KàPs in Belgium gathering more than 1000 students.
-For example, one of them helps primary school students for their courses, another one takes care of handicapped people and yet another one is organizing sport events in Louvain-la-Neuve.
-Exchange students are particularly keen to find a place in one of these KàPs because it is an opportunity to integrate the Belgian culture and improve their French.
-As a result, some of the KàPs have a room reserved for exchange students only.
+Some KàPs have a room reserved for exchange students only.

 History

-Theme-based shared flats were created in 1972 in Louvain-la-Neuve in Belgium.
-This young students city was built after the Flemish, Dutch speaking students chased the French speaking students from the original Catholic University of Louvain in Leuven, present-day Flanders.
-This situation led to the fact that new forms of social relations and a new innovative culture's conception were created.
-During its creation, the city included the concept of kot-à-projet which was a perfect way to meet the new objective of socialization.
-It is the reason why the university directly began to support, to fund the KàPs, and make them attractive for the students in the first year of their creation.
-At the beginning, these theme-based shared flat were recognized as "student organizations" and were inspired from the community houses (mostly Christian) existing before the Dutch-French separation.
-In this period the issue of mixing sexes in accommodations occupied an important place.
-Although it remained officially banned, the university was used to allow the theme-based shared flat's occupants to choose their flatmates.
-This is why, although the university authorities did not really realize this, the theme-based shared flats were the first mixed accommodation in Louvain-la-Neuve.
+Theme-based shared flats were already used in 1972 in Louvain-la-Neuve in Belgium.
+Louvain-la-Neuve, a university town, was built after unrest among Flemish and Dutch speaking students in the original Catholic University of Louvain in Leuven, present-day Flanders.
+During its creation, the city included the concept of kot-à-projet.
+In the beginning, these theme-based shared flats were recognized as "student organizations" and were inspired by the (mostly Christian) community houses which existed before the Dutch–French separation.
+Although mixed-sex accommodations remained officially banned, the university was allowed the theme-based shared flat's occupants to choose their flatmates.
+For this reason, the theme-based shared flats were the first mixed accommodation in Louvain-la-Neuve.